tjc181/simsphere/GETTINGSTARTED.md

 Simsphere is built as a static binary by default.

 #### Environment Variables
-These variables can be set to override default values as described below.
+These optional environment variables may be used to override default values.
 You may wish to change these values if your fortran compiler has a different name or you to build the software in a different location, for example.

 ```